M64GitHub/zig-select/README.md

 # zig-select
-Small zig version selection utility. zig-select will manage your ZIG installations in your home directory.
-It is written with the focus on being efficient and self explaining, to keep your multiple installations of zig in a proper place, and to provide a quick and easy way to switch between them.
+zig-select is a lightweight version management utility designed to efficiently handle multiple ZIG installations within your home directory.
+With a focus on simplicity, it ensures your Zig installations are organized and provides a fast, intuitive way to switch between them.

 ## About